Children First in collaboration with Dulwich Centre Foundation present

 Dulwich Centre Foundation

-Dulwich Centre Foundation in Adelaide, Australia, is one of the key ‘homes’ of narrative practice.
-The centre is involved in narrative approaches to therapy and community work, training, publishing, supporting practitioners in different parts of the world, and co-‐hosting international conferences.
+Dulwich Centre Foundation in Adelaide, Australia, is one of the key “homes” of narrative practice that was started by Michael White in 1983.
+The center is involved in narrative approaches to therapy and community work, training, publishing, supporting practitioners in different parts of the world, and co—hosting international conferences.

 Children First

-Children First (CF) is a Child and Adolescent Mental Health Institute in Delhi & Gurugram, India.
-CF is a multidisciplinary team of mental health professionals.
-Their roles chiefly involve therapy, community work, and trainings among other areas of work.
+Children First (CF) is a Child and Youth Mental Health Institute in Delhi & and Gurugram, India, and through a trans-disciplinary approach, they provide therapy, community work, and training.

 Dulwich Centre Training Faculty and the faculty at Children First will work as a collective in this course.